Here’s a List of the Top Team Inbox Software and Shared Inboxes for Teams

 As a bonus, many more advanced team inboxes offer analytics and conversation tracking.
 Some inboxes like Salesmate take this to the next level because they’re more sales and CRM-driven.

 Insight and analytics features also coincide with ticketing systems for tracking the status of a customer support request.
+Some tools like Zendesk offer a centralized dashboard enabling agents with the customer details they need to navigate interactions seamlessly.

 In other cases, some platforms offer simple tracking on message open rates, response rates, and engagement metrics.